-UH continues to provide no-cost shuttle service from UH Main Campus to UH Sugar Land.
-In order to ride, students must provide a copy of their current schedule (indicating enrollment in at least one UH course at UH Sugar Land) to the UH Sugar Land Student Services office in the George Building (AMG 101).
-IDs will not be checked for the first two weeks of the semester to allow for students to get their required UH Sugar Land ID.
+The University of Houston provides no-cost shuttle service to UH Sugar Land.
+To ride, students must provide a copy of their current schedule (indicating enrollment in at least one UH course at UH Sugar Land) to the UH Sugar Land Student Services office in the George Building (AMG 101).
+IDs will not be checked for the first two weeks of the semester to allow students to get their required UH Sugar Land ID.

 There will be NO service provided during student holidays.

-- UH Main Campus Bus Stop is in front of the University Center.
+- The UH Bus Stop is in front of the Student Center South.
 Be sure to board the bus to UH Sugar Land.

 Are my classes in Sugar Land or on Main Campus?

 Are my classes offered in the fall, spring, or summer?
 What are the prerequisites for my classes?

 How much is parking at the Sugar Land satellite campus?